 How many posts are you protecting?
 When you have large amount of posts, it is most likely you would want to group them in categories so you can manage access to few categories rather than hundreds or even thousands of posts one-by-one.
 This might get really overwhelming and time consuming task.
 With Plus Package extension you can significantly optimize your access management task.

 Do you protect content from non-registered users only?
-Think about this questions as levels of protection.
-Do you have only one level protection when if user is not logged in then protect content and when logged in then show all your content?
-In some cases you might need multi-level protection.
+Think about these questions as levels of protection.
+Do you have only one level of protection when if the user is not logged in then protect content and when logged in then show all your content?
+In some cases, you might need multi-level protection.
 For example, protect some posts from visitors, but show few to users with Subscriber role and show all if user has Editor role.

 Do you organize your content in categories?
 One of the best ways to organize large amount of posts, is to group them in categories even if there is no good reason to do that at the present moment.
 You never know, how your website will evolve in the near future and if time will come to manage access to your posts, they will be nicely organized in categories by logical meaning.

 Another good reason to use categories is because you can create a complex tree of categories and access settings will be inherited based on the tree structure.
 For more information about AAM inheritance mechanism check How does AAM inherit access settings article.

 What is the flow when access is denied to restricted content?
 When access is denied to restricted post or category, you should also define how this event is going to be handled.
 With AAM you have few good options to choose from.
 For more information check How to redirect WordPress user when access is denied article.